Topological modular forms and the absence of all heterotic global anomalies: Introduction

 More generally, we need to consider situations where everything is parameterized over an auxiliary space $X$.
-In this case the following corollary of Conjecture~\ref{conj:SST} plays an important role: \begin{cor} The deformation classes of 2d spin \Nequals{(0,1)} supersymmetric quantum field theories with anomaly $\nu\in (I_\bZ\Omega^\text{})^4(pt)\simeq \bZ$ parameterized by $X$ form the Abelian group \end{cor}
+In this case the following corollary of Conjecture~\ref{conj:SST} plays an important role: \begin{cor} The deformation classes of 2d unitary spin \Nequals{(0,1)} supersymmetric quantum field theories with anomaly $\nu\in (I_\bZ\Omega^\text{})^4(pt)\simeq \bZ$ parameterized by $X$ form the Abelian group \end{cor}

-Then the input for our purpose is a class in $\TMF^\bullet(X)$ and the output is a class in $(I_\bZ \Omega^\text{string})^\bullet(X)$.
-The essential point is that the anomalies of quantum gravity theories produced by heterotic string construction should be characterized by a natural transformation Here we note that, to be more precise, the degrees $\bullet$ need to incorporate the twists of $\TMF$ on $X$, which we will come back to in Sec.~\ref{subsec:tmftwist}.
-We also note that this natural transformation $\alpha_\stri$ should be regarded as a string-theoretic generalization of a natural transformation discussed in \cite[Sec.~9]{FreedHopkins2021}, which sends a $d$-dimensional massless fermion theory to the deformation class of its anomaly invertible field theory.\footnote{ This transformation \eqref{freefermion} also fits in a commuting square analogous to \eqref{bigsq}.
+Then the anomalies of quantum gravity theories produced by heterotic string construction should be characterized by a natural transformation Here we note that, to be more precise, the degrees $\bullet$ need to incorporate the twists of $\TMF$ on $X$, which we will come back to in Sec.~\ref{subsec:tmftwist}.
+We also note that this natural transformation $\alpha_\stri$ should be regarded as a string-theoretic generalization of a natural transformation discussed in \cite[Sec.~9]{FreedHopkins2021}, which sends a $d$-dimensional massless fermion theory to the deformation class of its anomaly invertible field theory.\footnote{ This transformation $\alpha$ \eqref{freefermion} also fits in a commuting square analogous to \eqref{bigsq}.
 In this case, the upper left corner is the space of supersymmetric quantum mechanical systems on the worldlines, the upper right corner is the space of free fermionic theories of spin $\tfrac12$, and the upper horizontal arrow is the process known as the second quantization, which is one of the first things physicists learn in their textbooks on quantum field theories.
-The vertical arrow on the left is to take the deformation class using Theorem~\ref{thm:SST}, and the vertical arrow on the right is to extract the anomalies. }
+The vertical arrow on the left is to take the deformation class using Theorem~\ref{thm:SST}, and the vertical arrow on the right is to extract the anomalies.
+We emphasize that the transformation $\alpha$ \eqref{freefermion} does \emph{not} vanish.
+The vanishing of $\alpha_\stri$ \eqref{twisted} should be considered as one of many mysterious properties of string theory. }